 Who to Follow

-In an effort to gather all the COVID-19 related information from a wide range of state agencies, North Carolina has launched a new COVID-19 web portal at nc.gov/covid19.
+In an effort to gather all the COVID-19 related information from a wide range of state agencies, North Carolina launched a COVID-19 web portal at nc.gov/covid19.

 - N.C.
 Division of Public Health (NCDPH) on Twitter

 - Call the NCDPH Helpline toll free at 1-888-892-1162 or get updates by texting COVIDNC to 898211